 Background and activities

-My most important work is a user-friendly tool (VSM) that helps biologists manually collect and encode any kind of information from the scientific literature, into a computable form.
-This single interface can capture the findings from diverse research topics, in full detail, and can be applied to any biological domain, and other research domains as well.
+His main work is a user-friendly language & tool (VSM) that helps scientists (like biologists) to manually collect and encode any kind of information from the scientific literature, into a computable form.
+In a single interface, one can capture diverse research findings, with full contextual details.
+One can represent any type of complex knowledge into a precise, computable, and easily-readable form.

-- develop a shared, interdisciplinary, open platform (SciCura) where scientists can transform the conclusions of any scientific publication into a computation-ready form.
+- To develop an interdisciplinary, open platform (SciCura) where scientists can transform the results of any scientific publication into a computation-ready form.
 (Like a Wikipedia, where each page corresponds to a research paper, but showing all its new findings in a form that is both human- and computer-understandable).

 Scientific, academic and artistic work

 Displaying a selection of activities.
 See all publications in the database

 - (2016) Gene regulation knowledge commons: community action takes care of DNA binding transcription factors.
 Database: The Journal of Biological Databases and Curation.

 - (2016) SciCura: Shared, General-purpose Curation in the Life Sciences.
 Biocuration 2016 ; 2016-04-10 - 2016-04-14.